 The MBA in Human Resources (also often called an MBA in Human Resource Management, an MBA with a concentration in Human Resources, or an MBA in Organizational Leadership and Human Resources) prepares students for management level positions in human resources.

-These programs prepare human resources managers and business leaders to focus on the managerial skills and business knowledge needed to manage human resource functions, such as:
+These programs prepare human resources managers and business leaders to focus on the managerial skills and business knowledge needed to manage HR functions that include:

 Most master’s programs allow students to either complete a general course of study in human resources or focus their study on any one of a number of areas, such as compensation and benefits, labor law, and collective bargaining.

 Similar to many other professions, professional certification in human resources and human resources management is a sign of experience, leadership capabilities, and a commitment to continuing education.